kmax91/Excel-VBA-Run-Matlab/README.md

 # Excel-VBA-Run-Matlab

-Thre are two buttons in this file.
+There are two buttons in this file.

 Button 1 get the list of all matlab files present in the current folder.
 Button 2, runs each of the files.